Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 In 1997, Titus

-Software made the first video game based on the show for the Nintendo Game Boy called Superman.
-It was a
+Software made the first video game based on the show for the Nintendo Game Boy called

-side-scrolling action game that tried to emulate the series’ animation style
+simply Superman.
+It was a side-scrolling action game that tried to emulate the

-with its limited technology.
-In 1999, Titus produced the video game Superman: The New Adventures
+series’ animation style with its limited technology.
+Titus then produced the

-game was based on the show, using similar character designs and audio bytes of
+similar character designs and audio bytes of the dialogue from the various

-the dialogue from the various featured characters.
-Titus had reported that
+featured characters.
+Titus had reported that development of the game was

-development of the game was heavily hampered by DC and Warner Bros. who imposed numerous
+heavily hampered by DC and Warner Bros.

-restrictions on them, resulting in a game largely regarded as one of the worst
+imposing numerous restrictions on them, resulting in a game largely regarded as

-of all time.
-BlueSky
+one of the worst of all time.
+BlueSky Software

-Software wanted to redo the game for the Sony PlayStation
+wanted to redo the game for the Sony PlayStation

 and Sega Saturn, but

-Titus’ license had expired resulting in its cancellation.
+Titus’ license had expired, resulting in its cancellation.

 Shadow of Apokolips box art. |